The Year of Leveling Up: January 2020 Redux

 Corporate Board Series, Part 1 - Vision - AnneMarieSegal.com.jpg

-Is corporate board service a top goal for 2020?
+Is corporate board service a top goal for you today?

 As the average search for a corporate board role takes one to two years – barring the occasional “right place at right time” serendipitous match – if corporate board service is in your sights within the next 18 to 24 months, you may want to start taking overt steps to prepare yourself now.
 In addition, learning to “think like a board member” can help you take a top-down view of your current employer and the greater playing field.